emilywang188/mock-deployed-again/README.md

 We decided to make the result of our `InputObject` a 2D array of strings because this would make it easier for us to format our strings into an HTML table by using nested map functions (as if they were for-loops) in our `REPLHistory` to display the results.

 Our most important shared states between our `REPL`, `REPLHistory`, and `REPLInput` are the mode (a string "brief" or "verbose", the display setting the user currently is in), and the history (list of InputObjects of commands/results).

 We added the feature of displaying the current mode the user is in for ease of use, so the user doesn't get confused which mode they are in.
+We also decided that changing the mode of the user changes the display of everything in our history to its brief or verbose mode.
+We decided this from the perspective of the user, so that if the user were to forget what command they input for a certain result, changing the mode would then display the command as well as the result.(the alternative would be to only apply the mode change to the following command).

-Our `REPLInput` class has a
+Our `REPLInput` class has a helper function `determineResult()` that's called within the `handleSubmit()` function.
+We pass in the command string from the user, and based on the user input, use a switch case to decide what the return value should be for the user's result.
+We did this because there's a lot of logic and cases involved in what we return to the user, so we decided to split this up into a helper method for code readability.
+Because of that, we return whatever `determineResult()` outputs to `handleSubmit()`, which in turn saves that result as `myResult` and creates an `InputObject` to go in the REPLHistory.

 # Errors/bugs